Elizabeth Warren's Ambiguity On Health Care Comes With Some Side Effects

 While some of Warren's fans might interpret her lack of health care details with their own positive spin, her opponents have not.

 "Your signature, senator, is to have a plan for everything.
-Except this," the mayor of South Bend, Ind., Pete Buttigieg told Warren in the last Democratic debate as he pressed her over her refusal to concede that Medicare for All would require raising taxes on the middle class.
+Except this," Buttigieg told Warren in the last Democratic debate as he pressed her over her refusal to concede that Medicare for All would require raising taxes on the middle class.

 Public opinion polling has consistently shown that a public option, which would create a broad government-run insurance program like Medicare or Medicaid as an alternative to private insurance, is more popular than a mandatory Medicare for All system that would entirely eliminate the current employer-based insurance system.

-Warren supports the less popular health care option, and while that may be an uphill challenge politically, Chris Jennings, who served as a senior health care adviser to both Presidents Obama and Clinton, suggests the bigger challenge for Warren is that her lack of details on health care could undermine her brand.
+Warren supports the less-popular health care option, and while that may be an uphill challenge politically, Chris Jennings, who served as a senior health care adviser to both Presidents Barack Obama and Bill Clinton, suggests the bigger challenge for Warren is that her lack of details on health care could undermine her brand.

 "This is the one area where her lack of directness stands in contrast with all her other policy visions and message approaches" said Jennings.
 "To me, that inconsistency is hurting more than even the policy itself."

-Earlier this month, after weeks of sidestepping questions about health care, Warren said that she soon intends to release a plan that explains how she intends to pay for Medicare for All.
+Earlier this month, after weeks of sidestepping questions about health care, Warren said that she intends to release a plan soon that explains how she intends to pay for Medicare for All.

 Whenever Warren has been asked about a potential tax increase to fund Medicare for All, she tries to reframe the question as a matter of costs, not taxes.

 "This much I promise to you: I will not sign a bill into law that does not reduce the cost of health care for middle class families.
-That's what matters to them, and that's what matters to me," she recently told voters at a townhall in Des Moines.
+That's what matters to them, and that's what matters to me," she recently told voters at a town hall in Des Moines.

 But as some in the ultra-left progressive flank of the party have begun to suggest that Vermont Sen. Bernie Sanders is the only true believer in Medicare for All, Warren has also made a point to reaffirm her support for the idea itself.